fluttered-book/fluttered-book.github.io/content/docs/tricks/mqtt.md

 mqttClient.logging(on: true);
 ```

-Auto-reconnect can be enables with:
+Auto-reconnect can be enabled with:

 ```dart
 mqttClient.autoReconnect = true;
 ```

-You need to connect before subscripting to topics.
+You need to connect before subscribing to topics.

 ```dart
 await mqttClient.connect();